Get Involved – Bridge to the future

 Bridge to the Future programs include:

-To date, the program has sent more than 400 first-generation scholars to college and university.
+To date, the program has sent more than 450 first-generation scholars to college and university.
 The David and Linda Shaheen Foundation is the lead funder for the program, which provides college tours, application assistance, financial aid, counseling, parent orientation, and year round support to ensure our members are successful once they get to college.
 The program also supports young people who choose community college or trade schools to enter the employment market sooner.
-To apply to the program or serve on the scholarship committee, click here.

 Professional Readiness and Employment Pathways (PREP)